thradams/cake/manual.md

 https://open-std.org/JTC1/SC22/WG14/www/docs/n2956.htm

 ###  C23 \_\_has\_attribute

-It is implemented in C23.
+Its is implemented in cake.

-Conversion to C11, C99 C89 not defined yet.
+Conversion < C23 not defined.
+Maybe a define.

 ###  C23 \_\_has\_include